umerhasan17/mlds/nlp/bert.md

 * Cloze Test: Fill in the blanks
 * GLUE: meta analysis across a number of tasks
 * BLUE: not best metric as good score doesn't imply human readable.
+* Creating random words.
+"I have a wug.
+I buy another one.
+I have 2 ?"

 ### Differences to other models
 * Peters et al. looks forward and back independently unlike BERT.